-Long story short, I started jotting down notes about some of the best travel songs ever and I put together this list.
+Long story short, I started jotting down notes about some of the best travel songs ever.
 Enjoy and feel free to add yours to the comments section below.

 Holiday Road – Lindsey Buckingham

 A super catchy and fun song, “Holiday Road” was a theme song in several of the National Lampoon Vacation movies.
 The lyrics are simple and pure and you can help but to hum and sing along to this hit single from Lindsey Buckingham.

 When I first started this list, “Hotel California” was the one song that immediately popped into my head.
 The lyrics capture the true essence of spending time in California.
 You can check out any time you like but you can never leave.